rewoma19/summer-of-python/card_games/lists.md

 Talking about some of the prior Poker rounds, another player remarks how similarly two of them played out.
 Elyse is not sure if she played those rounds or not.

 Implement a function **list_contains_round(<rounds>, <round_number>)** that takes two arguments, a list of rounds played and a round number.
 The function will return **True** if the round is in the list of rounds played, **False** if not:

+## Task 4

+### Averaging Card Values

+Elyse wants to try out a new game called Black Joe.
+It's similar to Black Jack - where your goal is to have the cards in your hand add up to a target value - but in Black Joe, the goal is to get the average of the card values to be 7.
+The average can be found by summing up all the card values and then dividing that sum by the number of cards in the hand.

+Implement a function **card_average(<hand>)** that will return the average value of a hand of Black Joe.